Home » Articles » Lifestyle » Hiring a tradie? You need to read this first!

 Hiring a tradie?
 You need to read this first!

 Finding the right person for the job can be a challenge.
 We’ve all heard horror stories of tradies that haven’t turned up, or when they’ve arrived, haven’t done a good job.
-How about the tradie that has a couple of things left to do but once you pay them disappears off the face of the earth?
-Getting recommendations is a key to success but how do you know that the person recommending a business isn’t a family member or friend with a vested interest?
-What can you do to make sure your work will be done on time, on budget, and with the finish you want?
-Here’s some tips on hiring a tradie.
+How about the tradie who has a couple of things left to do, but once you pay them, disappears off the face of the earth?
+Getting recommendations is a key to success, but how do you know that the person recommending a business isn’t a family member or friend with a vested interest?
+Here are some tips on hiring a tradie.

 ‘The bitterness of poor quality remains long after the sweetness of low price is forgotten.’ – Benjamin Franklin